 Frustrated by this lack of transparency, McManamon plans to develop a series of multi-vendor benchmarking tests so that auto lidar companies will have something to compare against.
-Since lidar is an optical technology, he saw SPIE, the international society for optics and photonics, as an obvious host for a lidar benchmarking event, and the upcoming SPIE Defense + Commercial Sensing conference on April 26–30 in Anaheim, California, as the right audience.
+Since lidar is an optical technology, he saw SPIE, the international society for optics and photonics, as an obvious host for a lidar benchmarking event.

 "SPIE is delighted to support this new project in lidar benchmarking as part of the frontier of applied 3D sensing," says Peter Hallett, SPIE Director of Industry Relations.
 "We are eager to help suppliers and manufacturers work toward standards in one of the fastest growing markets based on optical engineering and machine learning.
 We encourage all lidar developers to provide input on the test plan and sign up early to participate."

-On Wednesday and Thursday following the parking lot tests, McManamon will lead what he hopes will be a "raucous" discussion in the SPIE DCS exhibit hall at the Anaheim Convention Center, where lidar companies can discuss the tests, where they encountered problems, and what should be done next.
+Although initially planned to take place in the Angel Stadium parking lot during the SPIE Defense + Commercial Sensing conference in April, the event will be rescheduled due to the COVID-19 outbreak and resulting restrictions.
+When the lidar tests ultimately take place, McManamon would like to follow up with what he hopes will be a "raucous" discussion, where lidar companies can discuss the tests, where they encountered problems, and what should be done next.
 He hopes that these tests and discussions will result in a set of official standards sometime in the next three to four years.

 McManamon is aware that neither he, nor SPIE, are experts in standards or benchmarking.
 Fortunately, two representatives from the National Institute of Standards and Technology (NIST) are on the organizing committee, and they will guide the group as to how to conduct benchmarking.
 "We're optics people, but not standards people," says McManamon.
 "They'll help us understand what has to happen in order to get to a standard."